Jürgen Habermas: Habermas and Foucault

 There is a dispute concerning whether Michel Foucault's ideas of "power analytics" and "genealogy" or Jürgen Habermas's ideas of "communicative rationality" and "discourse ethics" provide a better critique of the nature of power in society.
 The debate compares and evaluates the central ideas of Habermas and Foucault as they pertain to questions of power, reason, ethics, modernity, democracy, civil society, and social action.

-Habermas and Luhmann

-Niklas Luhmann proposed that society could be successfully analyzed through systems theory.
-There is a conflict between Jürgen Habermas's theory of communicative action and Luhmann's systems theory.

 Habermas and Apel

 Habermas and Karl-Otto Apel both support a postmetaphysical, universal moral theory, but they disagree on the nature and justification of this principle.
 Habermas disagrees with Apel's view that the principle is a transcendental condition of human activity, while Apel asserts that it is.
 They each criticize the other's position.
 Habermas argues that Apel is too concerned with transcendental conditions, while Apel argues that Habermas doesn't value critical discourse enough.

 Habermas and Rawls

 There is a debate between Habermas and John Rawls.
 The debate centers around the question of how to do political philosophy under conditions of cultural pluralism, if the aim of political philosophy is to uncover the normative foundation of a modern liberal democracy.
 Habermas believes that Rawls's view is inconsistent with the idea of popular sovereignty, while Rawls argues that political legitimacy is solely a matter of sound moral reasoning or that democratic will formation has been unduly downgraded in his theory.